cnsoft/cocos2d-kamcord-ios/README.md

 	// before creating any layer, set the landscape mode CCDirector *director = [CCDirector sharedDirector];

-	// landscape orientation
-	<b>// Set as you normally do</b>
-	[director setDeviceOrientation:CCDeviceOrientationLandscapeRight];

 	// set FPS at 60
 	[director setAnimationInterval:1.0/60];